-This Slow Roasted Broccoli and Cauliflower with Curry is completely low-carb and gluten-free and is suitable for any phase of the South Beach Diet.
+This Roasted Broccoli and Cauliflower that’s flavored with garlic and curry is low-carb, Keto, and gluten-free and is also suitable for any phase of the original South Beach Diet.
 It’s also dairy-free, vegan, Paleo, and Whole 30 so you can serve it to anyone as long as they like these flavors!

 Find More Recipes Like This One: